 Please note that pilgrims should not come to the ‘Akká/Haifa area before 8:30 p.m. on the evening before their pilgrimage begins and should leave by sunset on the day following the end of their pilgrimage.
 If the scheduled arrival and departure of your flights require you to be in Israel before or after the dates of your pilgrimage, you are advised to keep the additional time as short as possible and to spend it in Tel Aviv or in a locality in the coastal area between Tel Aviv and Nahariya, but excluding the ‘Akká/Haifa area.
 You may, of course, pass through the ‘Akká/Haifa area in the event that you stay in Nahariya.

-You may add to an existing request up to ten family members, whether Bahá’í or non-Bahá’í, to whom you are closely related, provided five years have lapsed since the date of each individual's last pilgrimage.
+You may include on an existing request a total of 15 family members, whether Bahá’í or non-Bahá’í, to whom you are closely related, provided five years have lapsed since the date of each individual's last pilgrimage.

 Although children are permitted to accompany their parents on pilgrimage, parents are discouraged from bringing children who are under ten years of age.
 If their child/children were not included in the original application, parents may request to have their children added to their application by completing the online form or the form found in the leaflet entitled “Request to Add Family Members or Request to Bring Children in the Care of a Babysitter”.
 Babysitters and the children in their care are not considered pilgrims, and they may not participate in the guided portions of the pilgrimage programme or attend the receptions with the Universal House of Justice and the International Teaching Centre.
 Children who will be participating in the pilgrimage and who will not be under the care of a designated babysitter must be named in their family's invitation.
 Please note that children are not permitted to visit the International Archives Building unless they have passed their ninth birthday.
 It will be necessary for parents to make their own arrangements for child care.
 Parents may not call upon World Centre staff for babysitting services.
 Parents are responsible for the behavior of their children throughout the pilgrimage and may be asked to take their children out if they are in any way disturbing others or in danger of damaging property.

-A Bahá’í in good standing may apply for pilgrimage on behalf of up to 10 family members, whether Bahá’í or non-Bahá’í, to whom he or she is closely related, provided five years have lapsed since the date of each individual's last pilgrimage.
-Kindly note that only parents or legal guardians may apply on behalf of their children who are under 18 years of age.
+A Bahá’í in good standing may apply for pilgrimage on behalf of up to 15 family members, whether Bahá’í or non-Bahá’í, to whom he or she is closely related, provided five years have lapsed since the date of each individual's last pilgrimage.
+Please note that only parents or legal guardians may apply on behalf of their children who are under 18 years of age.

 Children who have reached the age of nine may participate in all portions of the pilgrimage programme.
 Children under the age of nine may not visit the International Archives Building.